Seattle Restaurant Data Visualization

 Yelp Competitive Analysis

-From our interview observations, we found that there were frictions in newcomers restaurant finding process with Yelp.
-The pain points are around the overview and zoom & filter stages.
+From interview sessions, we noticed newcomers pain points in finding restaurants with Yelp.
+The problems are around (1) overview and (2) zoom & filter.

 Neighborhood, cuisine category, and restaurant quality are the most important factors to newcomers.

 Business hours, address, and price range are detailed information that becomes important after user selects a restaurant.

-We want to focus on providing newcomers “overview” and “zoom & filter” features that are missing from Yelp.
+We decided to focus on providing newcomers “overview” and “zoom & filter” features that are missing from Yelp.

 Our Seattle restaurant dataset consisted listings scraped off from Yelp and Google.
 The large dataset contained roughly 6000 records spread over 41 attributes.
 From previous research, we learned which information is important to newcomers, and removed irrelevant data.
 During the data cleaning process, we filtered out irrelevant cities, pre-defined restaurant categories, edited open and close time formats.

 Explored different types of graphs and charts